bharathgenji/AWS-Youtube-Analytics-Pipeline/README.md

-# AWS Data Lake Analytics Pipeline
+# AWS Youtube Analytics Pipeline

 ## Project Overview
 This repository contains the resources and documentation for setting up an end-to-end data processing and analytics pipeline on AWS.
 The pipeline integrates various AWS services to ingest, process, catalog, and visualize data.